sisidjidji/Read07/README.md

 # Read07

-- **JavaScript**: is a scripting language used to create and control dynamic website content,  anything that moves, refreshes, or otherwise changes on your screen without requiring you to manually reload a web page.
+- **JavaScript**: is a scripting language used to create and control dynamic website content,  anything that moves, refreshes, or just change in the screen

 - **JavaScript** is either embedded into a web page or else it’s included in a .js file.